The Atacama Cosmology Telescope: Millimeter Observations of a Population of Asteroids or: ACTeroids: Discussion

 \subsection{Asteroid Fluxes by Class}

 As shown in Table~\ref{tab:classes} and Figure~\ref{fig:classes}, the model difference (as computed in Section~\ref{sec:ATM}) is larger in S-type asteroids than in C-type ones.
 It is possible that this difference in deficits is caused by the different regolith properties of C-type (mostly carbon and ice) and S-type \citep[mostly silicacious;][]{Binzel1989, Bus2002} asteroids.
 Alternatively, it may be that the C-type asteroid spectra are better described as gray-bodies than those of S-type asteroids, so that the ATM modeling is more accurate for the C-type asteroids.
 However, there is good evidence that both types of asteroids are accurately modeled as gray-body \citep{Moeyens2020}.
 Finally, comparing the flux model differences at each frequency, there is evidence that the mm spectrum differs between C- and S-type asteroids (Section~\ref{sec:res:class}).
-The ratio of the mean f150 to f220 model difference for S-type asteroids is $\%\Delta \mathrm{F}_{150} / \%\Delta \mathrm{F}_{220} = 1.02$ while for C-type asteroids it is $0.70$.
-Further, the ratio of the f090 to f150 model difference for S-type asteroids is $\%\Delta \mathrm{F}_{090} / \%\Delta \mathrm{F}_{150} = 0.50$ while for C-type asteroids it is $0.06$.
-We do not report uncertainties on these numbers since they are derived from the population means, and hence the error on the mean.
-A change in the spectral shape at mm wavelengths suggests at least a partially physical origin for the difference in C- versus S-type fluxes.
-A difference in the spectral shape could also potentially illuminate the physical mechanism, presumably in the regolith, sourcing that difference, and hence could indicate differences in regolith composition between C- and S-type asteroids.
-Observations of asteroids at higher frequencies, such as $280$ or $350$\,GHz, could shed further light on this.
-The upcoming Simons Observatory \citep[SO;][]{SO2019} and Fred Young Submillimeter Telescope \citep[FYST;][]{CCAT2023} will both provide that potential.
+For each asteroid, we compute